 Figure 1.
 The computational process used to convert UKESM1 data into a musical piece and associated video.
-The boxes with a dark border represent files and datasets, and the arrows and chevrons represent processes.
-The blue areas are UKESM1 data and the pre-processes stages, the green areas show the data and processing stages needed to convert model data into music in the MIDI format, and the orange area shows the post processes stages which convert images and MIDI into sheet music and videos.
+The sharp cornered boxes represent files and datasets, where as the rounded cornered boxes represent a process.
+The light blue boxes are UKESM1 data and processes, the teal boxes show sound data and processes, and orange boxes show image and video data and processes.